aranair/aranair.github.io/source/posts/2016-12-14-aws-emr-pig-index-into-elasticsearch.html.markdown

   --parameter-values-uri 'file://'${PROPS_FILE}
 ```

-You can read more about pipeline definitions(`pipeline-definition`) and parameterized templates(`--parameter-values-uri`)
-in this [AWS docs][parameterized templates].
+You can read more about `pipeline-definition` and `--parameter-values-uri` in the [AWS documentation][parameterized templates].

 ### DataPipeLine

 Let's move on to the pipeline definition files.
-Here is an example of the one I was using (obviously stripping away the sensitive data):
+I used something similar to this (obviously stripping away the sensitive data):

 ```json
 {